 Figure 8.2.8-1: Constrained UE sending message to request configuration of the MSGin5G Gateway UE

-1) The MSGin5G Client-2 in MSGin5G UE-2 (which is a constrained UE) sends message to all surrounding MSGin5G UEs (using ProSe Direction communication as specified in 3GPP TS 23.304 [18]) to provide their gateway configuration if MSGin5G Gateway service functionality is supported by the MSGin5G UE, i.e. the MSGin5G UE is a MSGin5G Gateway UE.
+1) The MSGin5G Client-2 in MSGin5G UE-2 (which is a constrained UE) sends messages to all surrounding MSGin5G UEs (using ProSe Direction communication as specified in 3GPP TS 23.304 [18]) to provide their gateway configuration if MSGin5G Gateway service functionality is supported by the MSGin5G UE, i.e. the MSGin5G UE is a MSGin5G Gateway UE.
 The request message includes information elements as specified in Table 8.2.8-1.